 \section{Acknowledgements}

-We would like to thank Alex Townsend-Teague, Șerban Cercelescu, Razin Shaikh, Daniel Miller, Eric Kuehnke and Simon Burton for the useful discussions and their generous feedback on earlier drafts of this paper.
+We would like to thank Alex Townsend-Teague, Șerban Cercelescu, Razin Shaikh, Daniel Miller, Eric Kuehnke, Simon Burton and Maximilian Rüsch for the useful discussions and their generous feedback on earlier drafts of this paper.
+We also thank the Leibniz-Zentrum f\"ur Informatik GmbH for hosting the seminar ``Quantum Error Correction Meets ZX-Calculus''\footnote{\url{https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/25382}} at Schloss Dagstuhl, where we had many useful interactions that helped develop many of the ideas that appear in this paper.
 BR thanks Simon Harrison for his generous support for the Wolfson Harrison UK Research Council Quantum Foundation Scholarship.
 BP and AK are supported by the Engineering and Physical Sciences Research Council grant number EP/Z002230/1, \enquote{(De)constructing quantum software (DeQS)}.
 BR and BP are employed part-time by Quantinuum.
 The wording in some sections of this paper has been refined using LLMs.